Amirmahdi-Amrollahi-Biukey/healthcare-lakehouse-dashboard/README.md

 3. **Financial / Claims:** claim volume, outstanding balances by responsible party (primary / secondary / patient), payer concentration
 4. **Geographic / Demographic:** patient population profile, growth by state, demographic shifts

-All time-bounded measures use relative-date DAX (`TODAY()` anchored) so the report stays current as data refreshes.

 **Download the .pbix**: [Leadership_Dashboard.pbix on Google Drive](https://drive.google.com/file/d/17neA8vSktP5mFrtYOyvoEtV5xuenY1R6/view?usp=sharing) (43 MB).
 Hosted on Drive rather than in the repo because it's a binary file that doesn't diff well in git.
 Screenshots of each page are in `dashboard/screenshots/`.
 ## Running it yourself